 'Did you expect instant celebrity?'

 "Weird, they had more than enough time to tear into something."
 Nicolas drug the trash can back upright with both hands, then flipped the lid back over into place.
 He would fix them.
 He took a moment to locate a rather large river stone, grabbing it to anchor the top of the can.
 "Try it now…" Hands on his hips, he challenged his foes with a flippant nod.
 Satisfied, he started to turn back, and was caught in the gaze of the moon.
-The moon in its rhythm around the earth, and the earth around the sun, and our little sun on its own path in the galaxy, wheels around and around, in frequencies, amplitudes, harmonies, a universal symphony ignored…making sounds that still go unheard.
+The moon in its rhythm around the earth, and the earth around the sun, and our little sun on its own path in the galaxy, wheels around and around, in frequencies, amplitudes, harmonies, a universal symphony ignored…making sound that still goes unheard.

 "I need…my needs…"

 In his near forty years of living, he had not freaked-out like this since that winter night in the 80's, where he had snuck downstairs to watch the Jeff Goldblum remake of 'The Fly' on HBO.
-He jumped, twisted and could not stick the landing, stumbling around and twisting his ankle on a root before slamming his shoulder into the fence, crashing down on one knee, yelping in pain.
-Throughout the whole display the broom had spun over his head like a helicopter blade, and finally down, adding to both injury and insult.
+He jumped, twisted and could not stick the landing, stumbling around and twisting his ankle on a root before slamming his shoulder into the fence to come crashing down on one knee, yelping in pain.
+Throughout the whole display the broom had spun up over his head like a helicopter blade, and finally down, adding to both injury and insult.

 "You…I need.
 You need I." A small, hesitant voice breathed like the wind, yet still melodic.
 It was even closer, too close.
 It passed out of the shadow of the fence, a young girl he guessed from her size and voice.
-She must have slipped in over the fence, and a slip of a thing she was, her face hidden deep inside the hood of her jacket, but a knot of lilac hair gave her away.
+She must have slipped in over the fence, and a slip of a thing she was, her face hidden deep inside the hood of her jacket, but a knot of lavender hair gave her away.

 "I know you…"